 The information in this section details how and when students are paid as well as provides important procedures student workers need to follow to accurately record hours worked.

-Once a student is authorized to begin working and starts working scheduled hours, any paycheck concerns should be directed to the Payroll Office located at 65B Atherton or by calling 617-333-2223.
-Click here for Payroll FAQ.
+Once a student is authorized to begin working and starts working scheduled hours, any paycheck concerns should be directed to the Payroll Office located at 55 Atherton, ground level, or by calling 617-333-2223.

 HOURS & SCHEDULES